Photo: Yosuke Muroya

 Technology is important and business models matter, but assembling a group of passionate users can create a moat that is more powerful than either.

-37 Signals/Basecamp: The project management toolmaker doesn’t disclose revenue but founder Jason Fried has said the company generates “tens of millions of annual profits.”
-They were also one of the earliest voices championing capital efficiency and their “Bootstrapped, Profitable, and Proud” series is a must-read for anyone looking for tips on how to spend every dollar wisely.
+37 Signals/Basecamp: The project management toolmaker doesn’t disclose revenue but founder Jason Fried has said the company generates “” They were also one of the earliest voices championing capital efficiency and their “Bootstrapped, Profitable, and Proud” series is a must-read for anyone looking for tips on how to spend every dollar wisely.

 Mojang: The masons behind Minecraft never raised any venture capital, employed just 50 people, and earned nearly a billion dollars in profit before selling to Microsoft.
 The Swedish studio never got sucked into fads like Zynga-inspired social spamming and predatory microtransactions.
 Minecraft grew by charging users a flat fee, resulting in a $2.5 billion dollar acquisition.